-The Climate and Space PhD Program is an integrated study designed to give students first a broad base of knowledge in atmospheric, space and planetary sciences followed by more in-depth, concentrated studies in specific areas.
+The Climate and Space Sciences and Engineering PhD Program is an integrated study designed to give students first a broad base of knowledge in atmospheric, space and planetary sciences followed by more in-depth, concentrated studies in specific areas.
 The Climate and Space doctoral program is small, and all PhD students are fully supported by faculty research and/or fellowships.
 There is no guessing as to the research or faculty as students are paired with a faculty member upon admission.

 For more than 60 years, Climate & Space has been contributing to the development of atmospheric and space sciences, through research sponsored by NASA, NSF, DoD and other governmental and non-governmental agencies.
 This support has contributed to the education of the next generation of scientists, engineers and managers that the nation needs to continue being the “leaders and the best” in the future.